heliflieger/a-culfw/culfw/Devices/megaCUL/README.md

 FLASHING FIRMWARE

-For programming the device simple execute:
+For programming the device with a-culfw execute:

 	make program